google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 * At a given stage in the `XMLHttpRequest` event lifecycle.
 DevTools breaks at the specified stage for all requests.

-### Break when XMLHttpRequest contains specific URL
+### Break when XMLHttpRequest contains specific string

 To break when an `XMLHttpRequest` URL contains a specific string: